Karen Carpenter: Solo

-Carpenter released her first solo record, "Looking for Love" / "I'll Be Yours", in 1967 on Osborn's Magic Lamp label.
+In 1967, Carpenter released her first solo record, "Looking for Love" / "I'll Be Yours," on Osborn's Magic Lamp label.
 Only 500 copies were pressed, and the label folded shortly afterwards.
-In 1979, while Richard took a year off to treat his addiction, Karen started recording in New York for a solo album with producer Phil Ramone.
-The sessions produced music that was different from the usual Carpenters material, tending more toward disco and up-tempo numbers, with more mature lyrics and taking full advantage of Karen's upper vocal register.
+In 1979, while Richard took a year off to treat his addiction, Karen started recording in New York for a solo album with the producer Phil Ramone.
+The sessions produced music that was different from the usual Carpenters material, tending more toward disco and up-tempo numbers with more mature lyrics, and taking full advantage of Karen's upper vocal register.

-The album met with a tepid response from Richard and A&M executives in early 1980 and was shelved by A&M Records co-owner Herb Alpert, in spite of attempts by producer Quincy Jones to convince him to release the solo record after a remix.
-A&M subsequently charged Carpenter $400,000 to cover the cost of recording her unreleased album, to be paid out of the duo's future royalties.
+The album met with a tepid response from Richard and A&M executives in early 1980 and was shelved by the A&M Records co-owner Herb Alpert, in spite of attempts by the producer Quincy Jones to convince him to release the solo record after a remix.
+A&M charged Carpenter $400,000 to cover the cost of recording her unreleased album, to be paid out of the duo's future royalties.

-A portion of the solo album was commercially released in 1989, when some of its tracks as Richard's remixes were included on the album Lovelines, the final album of previously unreleased material from the Carpenters.
-Not until 1996 was the complete solo album, titled Karen Carpenter, finally released as originally intended.
-Rob Hoerburger wrote in The New York Times that it may not have been the album to define Carpenter's career, "but it holds up with anything that like-minded singers – Streisand, Newton-John – were recording at the time".
+In 1989, after Karen Carpenter's death, a portion of the solo album was commercially released when Richard's remixes of some of its tracks were included on the album Lovelines, the final album of previously unreleased material from the Carpenters.
+In 1996, the complete solo album, titled Karen Carpenter, was released as originally intended.
+Rob Hoerburger wrote in The New York Times that it may not have been the album to define Carpenter's career, "but it holds up with anything that like-minded singers—Streisand, Newton-John—were recording at the time".